 Exercise is one of those things that is so important for our health but often gets pushed off to the side.
 Having kids isn’t the excuse or reason for this, but it definitely makes our daily mix more dynamic.
 When your day revolves around others it’s easy to see why many women find it hard to make time for themselves.
 And I’m one of them.
+This makes going to the gym especially difficult.
+Fortunately, you can buy equipment from somewhere like Strength and Fitness.
+It’s so much easier to find the time to do some exercise when the equipment is in your own home.
+No excuses!
 I am totally guilty of talking the talk- vouching for how we need to take care of ourselves and make time to do so- but then neglecting to follow through.
 This isn’t anyone’s fault but my own, and I have to be accountable for that.
 And I know I’m not alone.
 How many women like the idea of running a marathon, hiking the Grouse Grind, or even just conquering a few kms in the pool but just don’t feel like they have the time to fit in exercise to achieve these goals?
 If you love the idea of making fitness a part of your routine, this series will be perfect for you.
-I’ve teamed up with Irina, personal trainer and founder of Tone Every Zone, a mobile personal training service, to show you how making time for exercise isn’t as time consuming/ annoying/ frustrating, etc as you might think.
+All you need is a mobile and some fitness clothes you don’t mind getting sweaty!
+If you don’t have any suitable clothing then just visit Ryderwear for some high-quality fitness wear.
+I think that it’s important for moms to finally realise that it is possible to look after their kids while still having time keep fit.
+If you don’t find time then your health is only going to decrease as you get older if you don’t do anything to stop it.
+This is why I’ve teamed up with Irina, personal trainer and founder of Tone Every Zone, a mobile personal training service, to show you how making time for exercise isn’t as time consuming/ annoying/ frustrating, etc as you might think.
+If you’re thinking of starting up a fitness company, take a look at health club software to see how it can help you manage your finances.
 I’m excited for this 6- part series that we’ll be bringing to the blog every month, and hope you’ll pick up some tips to help you with your fitness goals (if you need some workout wear to get started, make sure to check out Underables & Leave Nothing But Footprints, who provided our workout wear for this series).
 And now, I’ll hand it off to Irina for our first post in the series so you can get to know here a little better…

 4 Steps to Help a New Mom Start a Fitness Training Program Guest blog post by Irina Almasan